DevOps-Represent/terraform-workshop/workshop-content/03-remote-state-set-up.md

 The Cloudformation template we're using can be found [HERE](../remote-state/stack.yaml).

-This [template](../remote-state/stack.yaml) provisions a CloudFormation stack in ap-southeast-2 that contains a S3 bucket named devops-girls-terraform-XXXXX where XXXXX is the ID of the AWS account, as well as a DynamoDB lock table.
+This [template](../remote-state/stack.yaml) provisions a CloudFormation stack in ap-southeast-2 that contains a S3 bucket named devops-represent-terraform-XXXXX where XXXXX is the ID of the AWS account, as well as a DynamoDB lock table.

 To deploy this stack we can log into the AWS Console and follow these steps: